Danielle DeVille, PhD

 • PhD in Clinical Psychology, The University of Tulsa, Tulsa OK

-• MA in Clinical Psychology, The University of Tulsa, Tulsa OK
+• MA in Clinical Psychology, The University of Tulsa, Tulsa, OK

-Peer Reviewed Publications
+Selected Peer Reviewed Publications

 • DeVille, D. C.,+ Richson, B.N+, Wierenga, C. E., Kaye, W. H., & Ramirez, A. L. (2024).
 Expanding considerations for treating avoidant/restrictive food intake disorder at a higher level of care.
 Journal of Eating Disorders, 12, PMID: 38254246. +denotes shared first-author